 Theatre and Dance Department performance events entertain and challenge Gustavus audiences with dynamic, innovative productions.
-The department also seeks to serve the greater St. Peter community with the artistic excellence and educational outreach so important to our work.
-The department is committed to being a resource for the expression of community concerns, histories, and story-telling.
+The department also seeks to serve the greater Saint Peter community with the artistic excellence and educational outreach so important to our work.
+The department is committed to being a resource for the expression of community concerns, histories, and storytelling.

 The department’s program prepares students for graduate study and/or for professional work in the fields of theatre and dance.
 It also provides students with experience and confidence with collaboration, creative imagination, self-expression, problem-solving, critical analysis and empathy—abilities crucial to every walk of life.

 In order to facilitate the advising process, students declaring a major in Theatre or Dance must have a departmental advisor no later than the second semester of the sophomore year.

 The Theatre major consists of a sequence of 9.5 course credits, including introductory courses in acting, design, theatre history, and theatre for social justice.
 The major culminates with T/D 390 Advanced Studies in Performance: Reflection, Documentation, and Presentation.

 - T/D 103, T/D 106, T/D 130, T/D 136, and T/D 390

 - T/D 236, T/D 265, T/D 381, or an approved Special Topics course.

 - In consultation with their major advisor, students must also select four additional T/D courses, at least one Level II or above, and one Level III or above course.
 It is highly recommended that these electives be chosen with a focus on preparing the major for Advanced Studies in Performance (T/D 390).

 - T/D 103, T/D 106, T/D 130, and T/D-136